IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

-      To create the domino-shared-store-domino-compute PVC in domino-compute, copy the PV that the domino-shared-store in domino-platform is pointing to, give it a unique name, remove the UID and claimRef block.
+      To create the domino-shared-store-domino-compute PVC in domino-compute, copy the PV that the domino-shared-store in domino-platform is pointing to, give it a unique name, and remove the uid, creationTimestamp, resourceVersion and remove the status and claimRef blocks.

-      Then copy the PVC and change the name to domino-shared-store-domino-compute, change the PV name to what you assigned your PV above, namespace to domino-compute, remove the UID.
+      Then copy the PVC in domino-platform and change the name to domino-shared-store-domino-compute, change the PV name to what you assigned your PV above, namespace to domino-compute, and remove the uid, resourceVersion and creationTimestamp and remove the status block.

       Repeat this process for the domino-blob-store-domino-compute PVC.